 (a) Personal Data – In relation to all Personal Data provided by or through Client to Cogneau, Cogneau shall be a data processor and Client will be responsible as a sole data controller for complying with all applicable data protection or similar laws that regulate the processing of Personal Data.
 By submitting Personal Data to Cogneau, Client authorizes and agrees that Cogneau and its Affiliates may process, transmit and/or store Personal Data only in accordance with applicable law and to the extent necessary for and for the sole purpose of, enabling Cogneau to perform its obligations under this Agreement.
 Each party shall take appropriate technical and organizational measures against unauthorized or unlawful processing of the Personal Data or its accidental loss, destruction or damage.

-(b) Third Party / External Data Connections / API – Cogneau uses external data sources and connections/API specific to supply chain domain, and Client acknowledge that the data sources/API owners control access to these data and APIs, and Cogneau may discontinue availability of any external data (as part of any module) to which access is no longer permitted by the respective data or API owner or licensor.
-Cogneau shall have no liability for the external data, or loss of access to any data, if any third party data owner or API are changed or discontinued by the respective third Parties, nor any liability for any third party data that may be used in conjunction with the external data.
-Client acknowledge that use of the external data to access may be governed by third party terms and conditions (including such third Parties’ attribution & privacy polices).
-Client are solely responsible to comply with such third party terms and that Cogneau shall have no liability for any claims relating to third party web-based applications, services or data sources.
+(b) Third Party/External Data Connections/API – Cogneau uses external data sources and connections/API specific to supply chain domain, and Client acknowledge that the data sources/API owners control access to these data and APIs, and Cogneau may discontinue availability of any external data (as part of any module) to which access is no longer permitted by the respective data or API owner or licensor.
+Cogneau shall have no liability for the external data, or loss of access to any data, if any third party data owner or API are changed or discontinued by the respective third parties, nor any liability for any third-party data that may be used in conjunction with the external data.
+Client acknowledge that use of the external data to access may be governed by third-party terms and conditions (including such third Parties’ attribution & privacy polices).
+Client is solely responsible to comply with such third-party terms and that Cogneau shall have no liability for any claims relating to third-party web-based applications, services or data sources.
 Further, certain external data source requires a valid subscription directly with the API owner.
 Cogneau shall have no responsibility or liability if Client cannot access the external data due to Client failure to obtain or maintain the applicable subscription with the data or API owner.

 (c) External data addition/deletion/updation – Any request to create/delete/update any external data is managed by a process.
 Request raised by authorised requester (Client), followed by an approval from authorised approver (Client).
 Request to be sent to authorised admin of Verdis-